Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 • Physical therapy and exercise

 Although these treatments can provide some relief, they often come with side effects and may not be effective for everyone.
-This has led researchers to explore alternative treatment options, such as stem cell therapy for rheumatoid arthritis and for treatment of other orthopedic joint degeneration ( sports injuries ) to the shoulders, hips, knees, lower back, neck and spinal cord.
+This has led researchers to explore alternative treatment options, such as stem cell therapy for rheumatoid arthritis and for treating other orthopedic joint degeneration ( sports injuries ) in the shoulders, hips, knees, lower back, neck, and spinal cord.

 Before-after-Stem-Cells-therapy-Rheumatoid-Arthritis